-In all the years of having media exposure this week we experienced a dramatic response to an article which quoted Rose & Jones regarding our current experience with the growing number of off-market property listings in this COVID19 property market.
-It goes against the widely reported ‘slump’ of the Sydney property market since the coronavirus restrictions were put in place (and had a direct impact on the way the real estate industry operates).
+In all the years of having media exposure this week we experienced a dramatic response to an article which quoted Rose & Jones regarding our current experience with the growing number of off-market property listings in this COVID-19 property market.
+It goes against the widely reported ‘slump’ of the Sydney property market since the corona-virus restrictions were put into place (and had a direct impact on the way the real estate industry operates).

 This heightened buyer enquiry level confirms that the demand for quality property in our core Sydney housing markets remains.
 Property buyers are starved right now if they are only looking at properties advertised online.
 Potentially they could be missing out on a large portion of suitable options which are available and not advertised.
 For our clients, in recent weeks, well over 50% of what we inspect is now off market.
 Without the representation of an experienced buyer’s agent property buyers are not accessing 100% of the market.

 Since March 2020 at Rose & Jones we have recorded around 45% increase in the number of properties we have added to our off-market property listing database.